axah710/docspot/README.md

 ## Features

-DocSpot will include the following features as development progresses:
+DocSpot may include the following features or some of them as development progresses:

 ### User Management
 - 👤 **Account Creation**: Easy and secure account creation process.